2020s in United States history: Student Loan Forgiveness

 a landmark decision by the United States Supreme Court in which the court ruled in June 2022 that the United States Constitution does not grant a right to abortion.
 The decision overturned both Roe v.
 Wade (1973) and Planned Parenthood v.
 Casey (1992), giving individual states complete authority over any aspect of abortion not preempted by federal law.
 On June 24, 2022, the Court issued a decision that reversed the lower court rulings by a vote of 6-3.
 The opinion overturning Roe and Casey was joined by a smaller majority of five justices.
 The majority concluded that abortion is not a constitutional right because it is not mentioned in the Constitution and is not "deeply rooted" in the country's history, and that individual states have the authority to regulate abortion access.
 Chief Justice John Roberts concurred with the decision upholding Mississippi law but did not join the majority in the opinion overturning Roe and Casey.

+2023

+US Congress in 2023

+House Republican leader Kevin McCarthy was only elected speaker of the house after fifteen rounds of voting due to internal Republican opposition.
+This was the most rounds in a speakership election since 1860.